gbv/pica-data-js/README.md

 * Validation
   * function `picaFieldSchedule` to look up a field schedule for a given field in an Avram schema
+  * function `picaFieldScheduleIdentifier` to look up the field identifier of a field in an Avram schema

 ## LICENSE